korchard/movie-sagas/README.md

 ## Usage

-1. Users are directed to a Home page that displays all of the movies available.
+1. Users are directed to a Home page that displays a list of movies.
 2. Clicking on a movie will route you to another page which includes the details about the movie.
-3. There is a Movie Form page that allows the user to add a movie to the database, which will then be displayed on the home page.
+3. There is a Movie Form page that allows the user to add a movie to the database, which will then be displayed on the movie list page.
 4. ..........

 ## Built With